 "This may be the loneliest album of the year.
 So lonely, in fact, that Seattle's Death Cab for Cutie has coined a new word for it: Transatlanticism, that feeling you get when you're an emotional ocean apart from someone.
 On DCfC's fourth full-length, Ben Gibbard's lyrics are wistful metaphors for the nautical miles between two hearts: 'The distance is quite simply much too far for me to row/It seems farther than ever before,' he sings on the album's title track.
 An abstract concept, for sure, but Gibbard's genius is his focus on life's smallest details as metaphor.
 It's pictures in a glove compartment that lead to a flood of memories about an ex; it's the broken blood vessels in a love bite that slowly fade, lasting longer than the one-night stand they're from.
 Chris Walla's guitars and keyboards are gorgeous and mournful and then they're gone, leaving gaps of sound that deepen the album's isolation."
-Playboy We have a very limited number of the Japanese version (from Toy's Factory Records) as well as the cassette version (from Skrocki Records).
+Playboy We have a very limited number of the Japanese version (from Toy's Factory Records).

 In 1997, before Death Cab for Cutie was a band, Ben Gibbard and Chris Walla made an 8-song cassette.
 Originally released by Bellingham's Elsinor Records, You Can Play These Songs With Chords is a remarkable document of what was to become DCFC.
 The Barsuk CD release compiles the original 8 songs (5 of which were later re-recorded for Something About Airplanes), plus 10 tracks of unreleased early recordings, covers, and outtakes from 1997-2000 (taken from recording sessions for Chords, Something About Airplanes, and We Have The Facts And We're Voting Yes).